< Previous search

 What's On

 Images: (1) 1909 building by Nahum Barnet was built as a showroom.
-Photo: Melbourne Legacy.
 (2) Legacy has owned Legacy House since 1956 and used it to help families of veterans.
-Photo: Melbourne Legacy.
 (3) Legacy Bears in uniforms of our Defence Force showing the mosaics in the laneway.
-Photo: Melbourne Legacy.
-(4) Thousands of children attended classes at Legacy House including dance and gymnastics.
-Photo: Melbourne Legacy.
-(5) Widows of veterans came together for events at Legacy House, forming great friendships.
-Photo.
-Melbourne Legacy.
+(4) Families are supported by volunteer Legatees and staff.
+(5) Thousands of children attended classes including dance and gymnastics.
+(6) Widows of veterans came together for events at Legacy House, forming great friendships.
+Photos: courtesy of Melbourne Legacy.

 Important Details